-Settlement 13 km from Matawai on Motu Road, the original route from Gisborne to the Bay of Plenty.
+Settlement 13 km from Matawai on Motu Road, the original route from Gisborne to Bay of Plenty.
 Still in use, the road reaches the Bay of Plenty coast at Ōmarumutu, 52 km from Motu.
-The mountain-bike sector of the Motu Challenge, an annual 160-km cycle, kayak and multisport event, traverses the old Motu Road.
+The mountain-bike section of the Motu Challenge, an annual 172-km multisport event, traverses the old Motu Road.

 Other settlers followed.
-In December 1906 no fewer than 300 applicants ballotted for 323 hectares of bush-covered land on steepish hills.
+In December 1906 no fewer than 300 applicants entered a ballot for 323 hectares of bush-covered land on steepish hills.
 The successful applicant, a Mrs Marshall, was married to an engineer on the railway line.

 Sawmills operated from around 1900 to the 1930s, by which time most of the millable native trees had been felled.